Upcoming shows & conventions with collector exhibits

 PNNA Collector Exhibit Rules and Application Forms:

-For the Portland fall show – Beginning in 2020, separate PNNA and WCC fall shows were scheduled (although both 2020 fall shows were cancelled).
-The WCC will likely publish its own exhibit rules and application.
+For the Portland fall show – Beginning in 2021, separate PNNA and WCC fall shows were scheduled.
+The WCC will publish its own exhibit rules and application.

-See the exhibit rating sheet (how your exhibit will be judged).
+See the old exhibit rating sheet (how your exhibit was judged previously).

 Additional information or forms may be needed if you intend to have someone else place or remove your exhibit, or if you are a multiple winner of first place awards at previous PNNA conventions.
 Contact the exhibit chairman or chief judge, or email email@example.com.